ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

    - The Connector uploads the file part by using the upload URL.
    - The Connector repeats this process for every file part until all parts are uploaded.
 2. The Connector makes a call to `PATCH /boxes/{box_id}/uploads/{file_id}` to inform the UCS that the file upload is complete.
-This request requires a `UploadFileWorkOrder` token.
-The UCS sets `complete=True` for the `FileUpload` with the matching ID and instructs S3 to complete the multipart upload.
+This request requires an `UploadFileWorkOrder` token.
+The UCS sets `state=inbox` for the `FileUpload` with the matching ID and instructs S3 to complete the multipart upload.
 The Connector displays a message to the user indicating that the file upload was successful.